-Central Kalahari Game reserve is located in Botswana's part of the Kalahari desert and covers about 10% of the country's land.
+Central Kalahari Game Reserve is located in Botswana's part of the Kalahari desert and covers about 10% of the country's land.
 It is the second-largest game reserve in the whole world.

-The vastness of this national park combined with the wildlife is a dream for self touring adventurers.
+The vastness of this national park combined with the wildlife is a dream for self-touring adventurers.
 The salt pans are as interesting as the animals and the views.

 Chobe National Park

 Chobe National Park is the third largest game reserve in Botswana and among the most popular tourist hotspots in the entire African continent.
 The national park is named after the Chobe River.
-Chobe National park is known to have some of the greatest concentration of wild animals in all Africa.
+Chobe National park is known to have some of the greatest concentrations of wild animals in all of Africa.

 You might be interested in knowing that the lions in Chobe are well known for preying on elephants, mostly the younger elephants though.
 Aside from lions, you will see herds and herds of elephants, buffaloes, zebra, rhinos, leopards and wild dogs among others.